Kubernetes ImagePullBackOff: It’s Not the Registry (It’s IAM)

 You type kubectl get pods.
 You see the error and your mind jumps to the usual suspects:

-But nope.
-If the registry were down, you’d see connection timeouts.
-If you are seeing ImagePullBackOff, it usually means the connection worked, but the authentication handshake failed.
+But if the registry were down, you’d see connection timeouts.
+If you are seeing ImagePullBackOff, it usually means the connection worked — but the authentication handshake failed.

 What’s Actually Going On